-To open a project you created previously, click File and click Open Folder, as shown in Figure 2.4.
+To open a project that you've previously created, click File then Open Folder, as shown in Figure 2.4.
 Next, navigate to your previously created project folder and click OK.
 You can also open your recently used projects using the Open Recent menu option.